microsoft/WindowsProtocolTestSuites/TestSuites/RDP/RDPSUTControlAgent/readme.md

 ## Prerequisites
-CSharp version of RDPSUTControlAgent are developed and must be installed on windows platform, Java version are used for Linux platform.
+CSharp version of RDPSUTControlAgent is developed for windows platform, Java version is used for Linux platform.
 You should install the following software in order to build and run this agent.

 ### For windows platform